freenas/freenas-docs/userguide/storage.rst

 -------

-The :guilabel:`Volumes` section of the %brand% graphical interface can be used to format ZFS pools, import a disk to copy its data into an existing pool, or import an existing ZFS pool.
+The :guilabel:`Volumes` section of the %brand% graphical interface can be used to format volumes, attach a disk to copy data onto an existing volume, or import a ZFS volume.
 It can also be used to create ZFS datasets and zvols and to manage their permissions.

-.. note:: In ZFS terminology, the storage that is managed by ZFS is referred to as a pool.
+.. note:: In ZFS terminology, groups of storage devices managed by ZFS are referred to as a *pool*.
 The %brand% graphical interface uses the term *volume* to refer to a ZFS pool.

 Proper storage design is important for any NAS.
 **Please read through this entire chapter before configuring storage disks.
-All of the features are described to help make it clear which will be the most benefit for your uses, and caveats or hardware restrictions which could limit their use.**
+Features are described to help make it clear which are beneficial for particular uses, and caveats or hardware restrictions which limit usefulness.**

 .. _Volume Manager: